EPA proposal takes on health risks near US chemical plants

 “Overly conservative regulations on ethylene oxide could threaten access to products ranging from electric vehicle batteries to sterilized medical equipment,” said council spokesman Tom Flanagin, adding that the EPA may be rushing its work on significant regulations.

-“There are aspects of this rule that communities have been fighting for for decades,” said Deena Tumeh, an attorney with the environmental group Earthjustice.

-The federal government lawsuit against Denka was part of a series of efforts by the Biden administration to target pollution in the country’s biggest petrochemical corridor.
+Regan visited this same parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.

-Last year, the EPA said it had evidence that Black residents face an increased cancer risk from the chemical plant and state officials were allowing pollution to remain too high.
+Then last year, the EPA said it had evidence that Black residents face an increased cancer risk from the Denka chemical plant and state officials were allowing pollution to remain too high.
 The agency’s letter was part of an investigation under the Civil Rights Act of 1964, which says anyone who received federal funds cannot discriminate based on race or national origin.

-Regan visited the parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.
+Next, federal officials sued Denka in February, demanding it cut its emissions.
+Now, they’ve proposed tighter regulations on chemical plants.

 “This is a day to celebrate,” Wright said.